javiersanp/CatAtom2Osm/README.md

 * \-v, --version         Print CatAtom2Osm version and exit
 * \-l prov, --list=prov  List available municipalities given the two digits province code
 * \-t, --tasks           Splits constructions into tasks files (default, implies -z)
+* \-T, --tasklm          The same as -t but with lower memory consumption
 * \-z, --zoning          Process the cadastral zoning dataset.
 * \-b, --building        Process constructions to a single file instead of tasks
 * \-d, --address         Process the address dataset
 * \-p, --parcel          Process the cadastral parcel dataset
 * \-a, --all             Process all datasets (equivalent to -dptz)
+* \-m, --manual          Dissable conflation of buildings and addresses
 * \--log=log_level       Select the log level between DEBUG, INFO, WARNING, ERROR or CRITICAL

 Documentation